ddlatumalea/disease_and_life/README.md

 There are other definitions, but they will not be used in this project.
 If you'd like to know more, you can always contact me at d.d.latumalea@hst.hanze.nl

+## SOLID
+### Single Responsibility Principle
+- A class should have, and only one reason to change.
+- A class can have multiple methods as long as they correspond to the same logic.

+### Open Close Principle
+- Be able to extend a classes behaviour, without modifying it.

+### Liskov Substitution Principle
+- Derived classes must be substitutable for their base classes.

+### Interface Segregation Principle
+- Make fine grained interfaces that are client specific.

+### Dependency Inversion Principle
+- Depend on abstractions, not on concretions.

 ## Resources
 <sup>a</sup>https://www.who.int/news-room/fact-sheets/detail/noncommunicable-diseases